bettercap/bettercap/README.md

     $ go get github.com/evilsocket/bettercap-ng

-To show the command line options:

-    $ sudo bettercap-ng -h

-To start an interactive session:

-    $ sudo bettercap-ng
+This command will download bettercap-ng, install its dependencies, compile it and move the `bettercap-ng` executable to `$GOPATH/bin`.

+Now you can use `sudo bettercap-ng -h` to show the basic command line options and just `sudo bettercap-ng` to start an interactive session on your default network interface.

 ## Compilation on Windows